WyriHaximus/reactphp-stream-json/README.md

 milage might vary, as described in [section 4](https://tools.ietf.org/html/rfc7159#section-4) of RFC7159, in `PHP`'s case it will only use the value from the last occurrence.

+### Factories ###

+This package ships with a factory containing factory methods for arrays `JsonStreamFactory::createFromArray` and observables `JsonStreamFactory::createFromObservable`.
+Both will create a few stream, pause it, write the array/observable to it, and end it.

 ## Contributing ##

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.